CD3/pyAssignment/README.md

 ## Features

 - Build assignments and compute solutions in pure Python.
-    - Write assignment to LaTeX.
+    - Output assignment to LaTeX and bulid a PDF.
-    - Write assignment to Blackboard Quiz.
+    - Output assignment to a Blackboard quiz.
-- Command-line grader.
-    - Write tests that are ran in the shell.
+    - Create problem set / Blackboard quiz pair.
+I.e. a Blackboard quiz that asks questions about a problem set distributed as PDF.
 - [`pyErrorProp'](https://github.com/CD3/pyErrorProp) integration.
 Tolerances for numerical solutions can be automatically calculated using error propagation.